 - CreateSellerWallet: This API is responsible to create a wallet for the seller where money from the buyer would go.

 - TransferFundBuyerToBank: This API will connect PaymentGateway to transfer money from buyer wallet to bank account.

 APIs for the Buyer Application side

 Buyers and Sellers would use a relational database schema.
-We would use a payment gateway to transfer fund to or from buyers' bank account.
+We would use a payment gateway to transfer funds to or from buyers' bank accounts.
 We would also use a saga pattern for the distributed payment transaction.